liesware/cypherpunksdays/README.md

 # Cypherpunk's days
 A calendar to remember days in Cypherpunk's  history

 Feel free to clobber this page and/or add Dates .
-But please make it better in the process or send an email liesware 4t liesware dot com
+But please make it better in the process or send an email to _liesware 4t liesware dot com_

 Subject: Cypherpunksdays | (your date)

 Body:
 * day/month/year
 * Short description